Home

 We might think that Peach and Miracle fruit are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Peach and Miracle fruit Facts such as their taste, shape, color, and size are also distinct.
 The difference between Peach and Miracle fruit is explained here.

-The amount of calories in 100 gm of fresh Peach and Miracle fruit with peel is 39.00 kcal and Not Available and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Peach and Miracle fruit with peel is 39.00 kcal and - and the amount of calories without peel is 39.00 kcal and 35.00 kcal respectively.
 Thus, Peach and Miracle fruit belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Peach and Miracle fruit is Rosales and Ericales respectively.
 Peach belongs to Rosaceae family and Miracle fruit belongs to Sapotaceae family.
 Peach belongs to Prunus genus of P. persica species and Miracle fruit belongs to Synsepalum genus of S. dulcificum species.
 Beings plants, both fruits belong to Plantae Kingdom.